 I’m hoping to help curb the negative effects of overtourism with my responsible travel blog so if you’re new here, I’m sending you a warm welcome and I hope to inspire you to be invisible, too!

-As travel is my biggest love and I highly value my time, I don’t hold back in going where I want and paying for it as I go.
+As travel is my biggest love and I highly value my time, I don’t hold back in going where I want.
 After all, I travelled for 9 years before starting this blog!
 On occasion, I work with companies I genuinely love who share my travel philosophy.
 Because I travel for the love of travel (and not for freebies), I am highly selective about the partnership opportunities I choose to accept.

 This guide to my responsible travel blog will cover: